Sarah Janssen MD, PhD, MPH

 The database was updated most recently in April 2011.
 Information from OEHHA’s Prop 65 database, IARC and EPA’s Integrated Risk Information Service was added.
 Several nonspecific disease categories (e.g. cancer, developmental delays) were added to accommodate listings from the authoritative sources.
 Several families of chemicals, for example, furans, polychlorinated biphenyls (PCBs) and polybrominated diphenyl ethers (PBDEs) were added in addition to specific members of the families.
 In some instances, explanatory notes were added.
 These are visible on the pages for specific diseases.

-Chemicals that have been linked to a condition are placed in one of three categories based on the strength of evidence for the association.
+Toxicants that have been linked to a condition are placed in one of three categories based on the strength of evidence for the association.

-As more scientific research is done, some chemicals in the database may be found to have stronger evidence for causing disease, new chemicals will be added, and others may be found to have no association with a disease and fall of the list entirely.
+As more scientific research is done, some toxicants in the database may be found to have stronger evidence for causing disease, new chemicals will be added, and others may be found to have no association with a disease and fall of the list entirely.

 This database has significant limitations that are important to keep in mind:

 - The chemicals listed are a representation of toxicants that contribute to human disease and disorders.
 This is not an exhaustive or comprehensive list and includes primarily chemicals and diseases found in major textbooks and medical literature reviews.
-Chemicals that are not listed also may be causally associated with a disease.
+Chemicals and other toxicants that are not listed also may be causally associated with a disease.

 - The database makes no attempt to quantify the proportion of disease that is caused or contributed to by specific environmental factors.
 For example, mesothelioma, a rare form of cancer, is almost entirely due to exposure to asbestos.
 In contrast, the proportion of lung cancer cases caused by asbestos exposure is relatively small compared to the number of cases caused by tobacco smoking or radon.